Forward-backward stochastic simulations: Q-based model for measurement and Bell-nonlocality consistent with weak local realistic premises: Appendix A: stochastic path integral theorems

 In a Fourier transform representation with $\bm{k}_{j}\equiv\left(k_{j}^{1},k_{j}^{2},\ldots k_{j}^{2M}\right)$, one can expand the delta-functions as

 The $2M$ real Gaussian noises $\bm{\Delta}_{k}$ at each step in time, for $k>0$, are distributed as:

 On integration over $\bm{k}_{j}$ one obtains the path probability result as defined previously:

 By construction, the initial values of $\bm{x}_{N}$ and $\bm{p}_{0}$ are sampled according to the required joint and conditional probabilities.
-Hence the probability of a TSSDE solution is $Q_{pi}$, which is equal to the quantum average $Q$ from Theorem I.
+Hence the probability of a TSSDE solution is $Q_{pi}$, which is equal to the quantum average Q from Theorem I. Our definitions are similar to those in the mathematics literature \citep{ma1994solving}, except for the use of a conditional probabilistic boundary.